diegopacheco/java-pocs/pocs/java-25-slack-clone/design-doc.md

 - **MENTION** — message content contains `@username` of a channel member.
 - **DIRECT_MESSAGE** — any message in a `DIRECT` channel, for the other member.

-Each is persisted and pushed to `/user/queue/notifications`.
+Each is persisted and pushed as a `notification` frame to every WebSocket session of the target user.
 Unread count is derived from `is_read = false`.
 No email/push; in-app only.

 ### Media